 When, a little over two thousand years ago, on the Ides of March, Julius Caesar was stabbed 23 times by members of the Roman senate, at least one of the daggers went into his groin.
 Publius Servilius Casca struck first, giving Caesar a wound on his shoulder; and eventually, Marcus Brutus -- whose mother, Servilia, was one of Caesar's many lovers -- got him in the groin.
 Caesar is supposed to have asked, "You too, my son?"

 84 years later, a Roman emperor, Gaius Julius Caesar Augustus Germanicus, better known as Caligula, was done in in the same way.
-He was notorious for having his senators to dinner, then escorting their wives into his bedrooms.
-And he'd made fun of a praetorian guardsman, by the name of Cassius Charaea: he'd called him "Priapus" (or god of the phallus), and "Venus" (or eunuch); and he'd wiggled his middle finger, and asked him to kiss it.
+He was notorious for having his senators to dinner, then escorting their wives into his bedroom.
+And he'd made fun of a praetorian guardsman, by the name of Cassius Charaea: he'd called him "Priapus" (or god of the phallus), and "Venus" (or eunuch); he'd wiggled his middle finger, and asked him to kiss it.
 So one day after lunch, Charaea snuck up from behind and stabbed the emperor in the back.
 Then his soldiers took over.
 They thrust their swords through the imperial privates, and Caligula was dispatched.

 Mud, and daggers, were slung at a variety of Roman emperors -- most of them notorious for their affairs with other men's wives.
-The last Flavian emperor, Domitian, was "stabbed in the groin" by his slaves; Commodus, the last Antonine, was strangled in his bath; the Severan emperor, Caracalla, was run through with a dagger while emptying his bladder; friends of another Severan, Elagabalus, were attacked by his soldiers, "some by tearing out the vital organs and others by piercing the anus," then the emperor was stripped naked, stuck in a sewer, and thrown into the river.
+The last Flavian emperor, Domitian, was stabbed in the groin by his slaves; Commodus, the last Antonine, was strangled in his bath; the Severan emperor, Caracalla, was run through with a dagger while emptying his bladder; friends of another Severan, Elagabalus, were attacked by his soldiers, "some by tearing out the vital organs and others by piercing the anus," then the emperor was stripped naked, stuck in a sewer, and thrown into the river.

 Other animals don't talk much, but they make the same point.
 Some mammals, and some primates, manage to get the message across that somebody else is having too much sex.
 Copulations are disrupted.
 And genitals are attacked.